SC refuses to accept Prashant Bhushan’s regret

 New Delhi, Aug 10: The Supreme Court has refused to accept, Prashant Bhushan's regret on his statement that half of the 15 former Chief Justices of India were corrupt.

 The court said that it would examine whether prima facie the statement amounts to contempt.
-The hearing in this case would now commence on August 17, the SC also said.
+The hearing, in this case, would now commence on August 17, the SC also said.

 The case concerns Bhushan's comments on the judiciary during an interview to the Tehelka magazine in 2009.